Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

 ### Aggregate window function:
 - expression is required
+- sql does not support nesting window functions directly
+    - add sub-queries
 - ##### use case:
     1. overall analysis
         - quick summary or snapshot of the entire dataset